 When you grow your own produce, it’s much better for the environment.
 This is because home-grown fruit and veg isn’t exposed to as many chemicals as store-bought produce.
 Farmers often use pesticides to protect their crops, as well as fertilisers to make them grow bigger quickly.

 While you may use some fertiliser at home, you certainly won’t be using the same amount as what’s found on store-bought produce.
 You can also protect your fruit and veg from pests using a good quality polytunnel from a company like Premier Polytunnels.
+If pests still remain a problem for you, look for a professional service in your area.
+This can be done by searching florida exterminators or similar and an expert will be able to remove the pests from your garden and home for you.

 It’s healthier than store-bought produce